Inniag/openmm-scripts-amoeba/README.md

 ## Usage

-See the different subdirectories of `scripts` for instructions on how to use the code.
+See the different subdirectories of `/scripts` for instructions on how to use the code.